elliebenn/Data-Science-projects-with-python/README.md

 __Life Expectancy__ Exploratory data analysis on factors that affect life expectancy.
 Specifically, which factors increase the expected life in the countries and which factors decrease it.
 Skills: exploratory data analysis, data cleaning, univariate and multivariate exploration, feature engineering, PCA

+__Recipe Rating Prediction__ Explore if we can use the ingredient and keyword list to predict the rating

 __World Happiness__

 __Credit Card Fraud Detection__